Santa Clara River (California)

 The watershed has provided habitat for a wide array of native plants and animals and has historically supplied humans with water, fish, and fertile farmland.
 The northern portion of the watershed was home to the Tataviam people while the southern portion was occupied by the Chumash people.
 Much of the Santa Clara River Valley is used for agriculture which has limited the use of structural levees to separate the natural floodplain from the river.
 Although it is one of the least altered rivers in Southern California, some levees exist where the river flows through areas of significant urban development.

 History

-The Santa Clara River was originally named the Rio de Santa Clara on August 9, 1769, by the Portolá expedition on the march north from San Diego to found a mission at Monterey, to honor Saint Clare of Assisi who died on August 11, 1253.
+The Santa Clara River was originally named the Río de Santa Clara on August 9, 1769, by the Portolá expedition on the march north from San Diego to found a mission at Monterey, to honor Saint Clare of Assisi who died on August 11, 1253.
 The Santa Clara River Valley was then known as the Cañada de Santa Clara.

 The Santa Clara-Mojave River Ranger District of the Angeles National Forest is named after the Santa Clara River.